yfyfyufeng/OpenModelHub/doc/demo_and_report/report-UNFINISHED.md

 - Implemented the entire `Data Insights` part.
 - Generated the demo data for the database obtained from HuggingFace.
 - Fix some type constraints of attributes.
+- Drafted the answers to seven questions of this project and designed the powerpoint slides of presentation.

 #### Yimeng Teng